H. C. A. Harrison: Early life and professional work

 Harrison was born at 'Jarvisfield', near Picton, New South Wales, the son of John Harrison, a sea captain who had become a grazier, and his wife Jane, née Howe.
 In about 1837, the family moved to the Port Phillip District, and took up land on the Plenty River about 20 miles (32 km) from Melbourne.
 Some years later, they moved to the present site of St Arnaud.

-In 1850, Harrison's father, being broken in health, moved to Melbourne.
-Henry had already been sent at the beginning of the year to the Diocesan Grammar School (the forerunner of Melbourne Grammar).
-After leaving school, he spent a short time in the Victorian goldfields, H. C. A. Harrison entered formal employment at the Victorian Customs Department at the end of 1853.
-He married his cousin, Emily Wills, in 1864 and they had four daughters.
+After leaving school, he spent a short time in the Victorian goldfields.
+H. C. A. Harrison entered formal employment at the Victorian Customs Department.

 Harrison remained with Customs for 35 years, before transferring to the Titles Office in 1887.
 He became Registrar of Titles in 1889, retiring in 1896.
 His autobiography, The Story of an Athlete, was published in 1923.
 Harrison died at Kew, in Melbourne, on 2 September 1929, aged 92.